gdoornenbal/monitoring-plugins/README.md

  * added check for number of expected irf and psu's (thanks to frank. https://github.com/franklouwers/nagios-checks)
  * added failed SFP link check count option.

-### check_aruba_instant
-Used to monitor number of AP's and connected devices in an aruba instant cluster.
-You can set filters and warning parameters.
-See script help for more info.

-### check_snmp_win
-An old plugin to check the state of windows services (http://nagios.manubulon.com).
-I expanded the type (-T) option with 'process', so we can check for any process running in windows, even when it is not a service.

-### check_ssl_certificate
-Also an old plugin once created by David Alden.
-I added an option to use SNI servername, and modified some output text to be more consistent.

 ### check_oracle_instant
 This perl nagios plugin allows you to check oracle service (ability to connect to database ) and the health of oracle database (Dictionary Cache Hit Ratio, Library Cache Hit Ratio, DB Block Buffer Cache Hit Ratio, Latch Hit Ratio, Disk Sort Ratio, Rollback Segment Waits, Dispatcher Workload) It only uses the